Seeed-Studio/Grove_I2C_Motor_Driver/README.md

 ## Firmware update

-Users who got this motor driver can use AVR ISP programmer mkII to burn the new firmware at "firmware/images/mega8motor_v3.hex"
+Users who got this motor driver can use AVR ISP programmer mkII to burn the new firmware at "firmware/images/mega8motor_v4.hex"

 ### Changelogs:
-mega8motor_v3.hex: fixed i2cdetect block on raspberry pi
+- mega8motor_v3.hex: fixed i2cdetect block on raspberry pi
+- mega8motor_v4.hex: Use arduino Wire as I2C library.

 ### Update using AVR ISP programmer mkII
 Tools to prepare: